payapula/blog/.github/pull_request_template.md

 - [ ] Make sure sitemaps are up-to-date.
 (View README).
 - [ ] Make sure Lighthouse score isn't impacted.
 - [ ] Do a smoke test on other pages.
+- [ ] Verified and applied fixes for `eslint-disable` wherever required.
 - [ ] Make sure resume is up-to-date.

 ## Packages